3 Sitio(s) de ejecución

 "Report from September 23, 1941: ‘In Yanovichi, around 15 km south of Surazh, several cases of a contagious illness with a fever broke out.
 The doctor asked the doyen of the Jews and the town administration for emergency help.
 As it was feared that the illness would spread among the population of the city and its surroundings, the prisoners of the ghetto – 1,025 Jews – were subjected to the special treatment.
 The Aktion was carried out by one leader and twelve men.’”
 [Prosecutor’s report on Vitebsk’s region, B162-2400]

 On August 15, 1941, a detachment of Einsatzkommando 9 selected 149 Jews, and gathered them in the square.
-Then, they were brought to the village of Valki, nearly 2 kilometers southeast of Yanovichi, and shot there.
+Then they were taken to the village of Valki, nearly 2 km southeast of Yanovichi, and shot.
 A ghetto was then established on Vitebsk Road.
-The ghetto was divided into two parts by the Tadulino Road, and non-Jews were permitted to use this road.
-The ghetto was liquidated on September 10, 1941, in a new action carried out by Einsatzkommando 9.
-Jews were brought in trucks to the village of Zaitsevo, around 5 kilometers east- northeast of Ianovichi, and shot there in an antitank ditch.
-According to Tatyana V., interviewed by Yahad In-Unum, a Jewish couple hidden in her family’s house was arrested by local policemen and shot in a field between Valki and Yanovichi.
+The ghetto was divided into two parts by the Tadulino Road, which non-Jews were permitted to use.
+The ghetto was liquidated on September 10, 1941, in a new Aktion carried out by Einsatzkommando 9.
+The Jews were taken to the village of Zaitsevo in trucks, around 5 km northeast of Yanovichi, and shot in an anti-tank ditch.
+According to Tatyana V., interviewed by Yahad In - Unum, a Jewish couple hidden in her family’s house was arrested by local policemen and shot in a field between Valki and Yanovichi.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?

 o llamando a Yahad – In Unum at +33 (0) 1 53 20 13 17